ahanaftanvir40/Digital-Food-Menu/README.md

 - **Remove Items:** Unwanted or outdated items can be easily removed from the menu.

 - **Update Items:** Users can edit existing items to update information like the item name, description, and price.

+- **User authentication system:** Register and log in to manage the menu.

 ## Getting Started